Garlic sauce: Taratoor

-It's made of Tahini, lemon juice and garlic.
-Taratoor is a creamy garlic sauce in Arab cuisine of the Persian Gulf and French cuisine that is a predecessor to aioli.
+Tarator, made of tahini, lemon juice and garlic, is a creamy garlic sauce in Arab cuisine of the Persian Gulf and French cuisine that is a predecessor to aioli.
 It was first prepared in the Greater Syrian region by peasants.
-It was later brought to the Iberian peninsula by Phoenicians, and was also brought to the Iberian peninsula at a later time by Arabs.
+It was later brought to the Iberian Peninsula by Phoenicians, and was also brought to the Iberian peninsula at a later time by Arabs.
 From there, the sauce was brought to Southern France.
-Taratoor has been described as "an integral part of the Arab Gulf countries' cuisines".

-Tomato & Garlic sauce
+Tomato and garlic sauce

-Tomato & Garlic sauce is prepared using tomatoes as a main ingredient, and is used in various cuisines and dishes.
+Tomato and garlic sauce is prepared using tomatoes as a main ingredient, and is used in various cuisines and dishes.
 In Italian cuisine, alla pizzaiola refers to a tomato and garlic sauce, which is used on pizza, pasta and meats.

 Toum

 Toum is a thick garlic sauce common to the Levant.
 It contains crushed garlic, salt, olive oil or vegetable oil, and lemon juice, traditionally crushed together using a wooden mortar and pestle.